rollbar/rollbar-rust/README.md

 ### rollbar-jvm-agent

-The subdirectory `jvm_bare_agent` contains a crate which builds a cdylib to be used as a native agent with the JVM.
+The subdirectory `crates/jvm_bare_agent` contains a crate which builds a cdylib to be used as a native agent with the JVM.
 This agents assumes that `rollbar-java` does NOT exist in your Java project and therefore does some of the work that would otherwise be done by the Java SDK.
 Again because `rollbar-jvm` handles a lot of the heavy lifting of the interaction with the JVM this crate does not